Species 8472: Video games

-Species 8472 appear as villains in the video games Star Trek: Voyager – Elite Force and Star Trek: Armada II.
+Species 8472 appear as antagonists in the video games Star Trek: Voyager – Elite Force, Star Trek: Armada II, and Star Trek: Alien Domain.
 They also make an appearance in Star Trek Online, in which they are referred to as the Undine.
-In Star Trek: Alien Domain they are the primary antagonists.

 Reception

-In 2017, ScreenRant ranked the Species 8472 the 11th most bizarre aliens in Star Trek.
-The Guardian's Vera Rule said that their design reminded them "of HR Gigerish bio-nastiness but with Ray Harryhausen animation".
+In 2017, Screen Rant ranked the Species 8472 the eleventh most bizarre aliens in Star Trek.
+Vera Rule writes in The Guardian that their design reminded them "of HR Gigerish bio-nastiness but with Ray Harryhausen animation".